someengineering/fixinventory/docs/source/getting_started/access_permissions.rst

 AWS Permissions
 ***************

-To enable the full capabilities of resoto it needs a PowerUser like role and then deny the ones we don't want it to have.
+To enable the full capabilities of Resoto it needs a PowerUser like role and then deny the ones we don't want it to have.

 Discovery only
 ==============

-To use resoto in a read-only capacity it needs the following IAM role permissions.
+To use Resoto in a read-only capacity it needs the following IAM role permissions.

 .. code-block:: json
     :caption: Read Only permissions